J. S. M. Hooper: Recognition

 The Emperor of India awarded the medal of Kaisar-i-Hind Medal in 1938 to Hooper for his meritorious service with the British and Foreign Bible Society in India.
 Nearly two decades later, the nation's first University, the Senate of Serampore College, West Bengal, conferred a Doctor of Divinity (honoris causa) upon Hooper in 1957.

 Archives

-A collection of archival material related to Rev J. M. Sterling Hooper can be found at the Cadbury Research Library, University of Birmingham.
+A collection of archival material related to Rev J. Sterling M. Hooper can be found at the Cadbury Research Library, University of Birmingham.